Sunday, July 26, 2020

 3. When your future seems hopeless.

 Have you watched the news lately?
 If you watch, you'll probably feel overwhelmed with all the bad stuff going on in the world.
 When I watch the news, I feel like our future seems hopeless.
-The news media is flooded with reports of racial riots, protests, anarchy in the streets, lawlessness, political upheaval, bombings, etc. David's world felt hopeless too.
+The news media is flooded with reports of racial riots, protests, anarchy in the streets, lawlessness, political upheaval, bombings, etc. King David's world felt hopeless too.
 David's son would murder his other son to avenge his sister's rape.
 Despite all of that, David loved Absalom, welcomed him home, and greeted him with a kiss.
 How did Absalom respond?

 Absalom conspired to overthrow the king, slandered his father's reputation, forced him to flee for his life, raped all of David's wives, and ultimately cost the lives of 20,000 men.
 That certainly paints a portrait of a hopeless future for David and his family.
 David must have wondered about God's faithfulness, but in the midst of all the ugly, David proclaimed that his King was more than enough.